MAINTAINING AID ELIGIBILITY

 Students who have lost their federal financial aid and have not been granted a waiver may restore their aid eligibility in one of the following ways:

 - Attend Cayuga Community College without financial aid.
-The financial aid office will review academic progress every semester.
+The Financial Services Office will review academic progress every semester.
 When past academic deficiencies have been addressed, aid can be reinstated.
 Financial aid cannot be retroactively reinstated for semesters the student was not achieving satisfactory academic progress.

 - If satisfactory academic progress based on earning the required number of credits has not been achieved, a student could attend another institution and earn credits that could be transferred back to Cayuga.